Konami33/Nginx-load-balancer/README.md

 ## Step 1: Create AWS infrastructure using PULUMI

-For this project, we need an instance for NGINX, and three instance for k3s (master-instance, worker1-instance, worker2-instance)
+For this project, we need an instance for NGINX, and three instance for k3s (master-instance, worker1-instance, worker2-instance) and other necessary resouces.

 ### Step 1.1: Configure AWS CLI

 #### Configure AWS CLI

-After installing the AWS CLI, configure it with the necessary credentials.
+Configure AWS CLI with the necessary credentials.
 Run the following command and follow the prompts to configure it:

 ```sh
 aws configure